-Piggy backing our trip to Asheville, NC, we finished out our week vacation in Tennessee.
+Piggy backing on our trip to Asheville, NC, we finished out our week vacation in Tennessee.
 We decided to camp in Tennessee because I had always wanted to view the stars from the mountains.
 We chose to camp at Windrock Park in Oliver Springs which is tucked up in the Smokey Mountains.
-Windrock offered camping and OHV (Off Highway Vehicle) rentals, and the park was, conveniently, a halfway point between Asheville and our final destination: Nashville, TN.
-So much nonsense happened in the 48 hours at Windrock Park.
+Windrock offered camping and OHV (Off Highway Vehicle) rentals, and the park was conveniently located between Asheville and our final destination: Nashville, TN.
+So much nonsense happened during our 48 hours at Windrock Park.
 Before I get into all that, I’ll remind you quickly that during this vacation, we used disposable cameras so we could lose our cell phones and be totally present.
 Though the quality of the photographs aren’t spectacular, the moments were captured, and it allowed us to experience a great “disconnected” trip.
 Okay, on with the nonsense.

 When we checked into our campsite at Windrock, we discovered that we were visiting during the off season.
 The VERY off season.
 We passed the camper area, then the cabin area, then the open campsite area, all which were completely deserted.
 We finally made it to our section of the campsite: The primitive camping area.
 Primitive camping as in no functioning restrooms, completely surrounded by trees, deep in the woods of the Smokey Mountains.
 We set up our tent and made a cute little base camp.
 We then drove down to the cabin area where there was an actual functioning bathroom.
 The bathroom was surprisingly pretty awesome for a campsite.
 It was very clean and kind of fancy in its own way.
 On that first day, we went for a hike and mostly relaxed at the campsite.
 That night, however, was not as average.

 Quickly, the skunk lost interest in how amazing we smelled and scampered off.
-Not too long after, we heard the distinctive shake, shake, shake of a rattle snake.
+Not too long after, we heard the distinctive shake, shake, shake of a rattle snake tail.
 At this point, Gina was all but crying.
 Her biggest fears were becoming a reality, and she was trapped in a cloth coffin.
 I hadn’t even begun to try and sooth her before the rattle snake slithered underneath the tent near our heads.
 Needless to say, Gina didn’t get very much sleep on our first night haha.
-(Fun fact, the next morning, that “snake” we thought we saw outside of the tent, was someone’s tube sock lol…but the one that slithered under our heads was real!)
+(Fun fact, the next morning, that “snake” we thought we saw outside of the tent, was someone’s tube sock haha! …but the one that slithered under our heads was absolutely real!)

 But here’s the greatest part of our trip yet.
 Are you ready?
 Boy, you’ll be glad you made it this far…